Python Core

 - Built-in

-Note: Local functions are bound on execution
+Note: [[Local functions are bound on execution]]

-Note: Local function usually serve as code organization and readibility aid.
+Note: [[Use local functions to organize code|Local functions usually serve as code organization and readibility aid]].

-3.8 Closures
+3.8 [[Closure|Closures]]

 - Records objects from enclosing scopes